Foodware

 Foodware on this webpage does not contain polystyrene (Styrofoam) or bisphenol-A (BPA).
 Polystyrene is not recyclable and its monomer, styrene, is a known carcinogen.
 BPA exposure in small amounts has been linked to cancer, asthma, obesity, attention deficit disorder, altered development of the brain and immune system, low birth weight and lowered sperm counts.

 Center for Environmental Health tested compostable, single-use foodware listed above as "green" to ensure they have no toxic fluorinated chemicals (per- and poly-fluoroalkyl substances (PFAS)).
-PFASs:
+PFAS:

 - Are associated with cancer, high cholesterol and obesity.